 When he met his wife Emily who shared the same dreams they proceeded to grow veg in every house they lived in.
 In 2018 they decided to make a plan to make this dream a reality but wanted to test it was right for them first.
 They turned up their entire front and back gardens into veg patches (the landlord was not happy), got two allotments, and rented a front garden.
-Chris and Emily went to work testing the theory and practices of growing and selling their produce at local farmers markets… they fell in love with it!
-The growing, the passion for food, the community… all of it.
+Chris and Emily went to work testing the theory and practices of growing and selling their produce at local farmers markets… they fell in love with it all!

-In 2019 and to cut a long story short, they met the Ecological Land Cooperative and worked with them to buy a 3.7 acre offgrid farm where they began to build their home and a farm.
-In 2021 they will reach 100 households a week with their produce and run a regenerative market garden that follows permaculture principles throughout.
+In 2019 and to cut a long story short, they turned a 3.7 acre field into an offgrid farm where they began to build their home and a farm.
+In 2.5 years the farm grew and delivered 4,500 veg boxes to homes around East Sussex.

 Podcast Interview with Chris:

-Following from that and after a number of courses in permaculture and no-dig growing Jack started growing great food on allotments before developing his farm on his land in Essex.
+Following on from that and after a number of courses in permaculture and no-dig growing Jack started growing great food on allotments before developing his 1/4 acre marketing garden in Essex.

-Now Jack grows amazing veg on his farm, incredible mushrooms and microgreens from a converted shipping container and sells this produce via a veg box scheme, to awesome local chefs and at local markets.
+Jack learnt to grow amazing veg, incredible mushrooms and microgreens from a converted shipping container and sells this produce to awesome local chefs and at local markets.

-Jack loves sharing his knowledge on social media and is always on hand to give tips and tricks via his fantastic instagram.
+Jack loves sharing his knowledge on social media and is always on hand to give tips and tricks via his fantastic instagram account.